EATING DISORDERS

 WHY DOES SOMEONE DEVELOP AN EATING DISORDER?

 Biology is another factor.
-We know that levels of the neurotransmitters serotonin and dopamine may be factorsin developing an eating disorder.
+We know that levels of the neurotransmitters serotonin and dopamine may be factors in developing an eating disorder.

-Researchers are studying questions about behavior, genetics, and brain function to better understand risk factors, identify biological markers, and develop specific psychotherapies and medications that can target areas in the brain that control eating behavior.
+Researchers are studying questions about behavior, genetics, and brain function to better understand risk factors, to identify biological markers, and to develop specific psychotherapies and medications that can target areas in the brain that control eating behavior.
 Neuroimaging and genetic studies may provide clues for how each person may respond to specific treatments for these illnesses.

 Anorexia Nervosa

-The key symptom of anorexia nervosa is extreme restriction of food intake.
-In people with anorexia nervosa, eating, food, and weight control are often 24-hour per day obsessions.
 Many people with anorexia nervosa see themselves as overweight, despite being clearly, and often dangerously, underweight.
 People with anorexia nervosa may weigh themselves repeatedly, portion food carefully, and eat very small quantities of only limited foods.
-Some people with anorexia nervosa may exhibit other behaviors, including binge-eating followed by extreme dieting, purging through excessive exercise or self-induced vomiting, and/or misuse of laxatives, diuretics, or enemas.
+Some people with anorexia nervosa may exhibit other behaviors, such as binge-eating followed by extreme dieting, purging through excessive exercise, self-induced vomiting, and/or misuse of laxatives, diuretics, or enemas.

-Anorexia nervosa includes the following symptoms, though not all symptoms are necessary for a diagnosis:
+• Anorexia nervosa includes the following symptoms, though not all symptoms are necessary for a diagnosis:

 Other symptoms may develop over time, including: